FiZufa/java2-assignment-1/README.md

 - 314,726 rows of athlete to result data which includes both team sports and individual sports.
 - 235 distinct countries (some existing from the past)

+## File Structure
+The src folder contains the core Java files that implement the functionality of the project.
+Below is an overview of each file:

+### `OlympicAnalyzer.java`
+- Purpose: Acts as the main class to analyze Olympic data.
+- Key Responsibilities:
+Load and process data about athletes, events, and results.
+Provide methods for querying the analyzed data.

+### `OlympicAnalyzerInterface.java`
+- Purpose: Defines the contract/interface for Olympic data analysis.
+- Key Responsibilities:
+  Declares methods that must be implemented by OlympicAnalyzer.java.
+  Ensures consistent structure for data analysis operations.

+### `Person.java`
+- Purpose: Represents an individual (athlete or participant) in the Olympic data model loaded from `Athlete.csv`.
+- Key Responsibilities:
+  Store personal details such as name, age, gender, height, weight, country, etc.

+### `Result.java`
+- Purpose: Encapsulates the result of a specific Olympic event.
+- Key Responsibilities:
+Store details such as event name, year, editionId, etc.
+Provide methods to retrieve and manipulate result data.

+### `OlympicResult.java`
+- Purpose: Encapsulates the result of a specific Olympic event.
+- Key Responsibilities:
+  Store details such as event name, year, editionId, isTeam, etc.
+  Provide methods to retrieve and manipulate result data.

+### `OlympicGame.java`
+- Purpose: Represents an Olympic game (e.g., Tokyo 2020).
+- Key Responsibilities:
+  Store game-specific data such as year and editionId.

+### `LocalTest.java`
+- Purpose: Serves as a test correctness for validating the result and functionality of the methods.
+- Key Responsibilities:
+  Test individual methods and features from OlympicAnalyzer.java and related classes.
+  Ensure data processing and logic return expected results.
+  Provide sample inputs and verify outputs for core functionalities.

 ## Data Analysis
 The analysis will be implemented in the methods in the `OlympicsAnalyzer` class.
 Method details are described below.